Finding a Top Financial Advisor Firm in Colorado Springs, Colorado

 Altus Wealth Group, LLC is a fee-based firm that has a client base almost entirely filled with individuals.
 The firm is also known to have advisory relationships with high-net-worth individuals, foundations, trusts, estates, institutions and endowments.
 You'll need a minimum of $250,000 in investable assets to become a client.

-The staff at Altus includes two certified financial planners (CFPs) and one chartered financial consultant (ChFC).
+The staff at Altus includes three certified financial planners (CFPs) and one chartered financial consultant (ChFC).

 Some of the advisors at Altus can earn commissions or extra compensation from the sale of insurance policies and/or specific securities.
 The firm is a fiduciary, though, so it is legally bound to act in clients' best interests at all times.